danielldecampos/danielldecampos/README.md

 <br />

-Hi, i'm [Daniel De Campos](https://eldanigeek.netlify.app/), a simple computer guy.
+I'm [Daniel De Campos](https://eldanigeek.netlify.app/), a simple computer guy with solid knowlede about DevOps and many other nice things.
+Continuous learning every day.

 **languages and tools:**